Do you have a personal vision? Are you a true independent filmmaker? Do you hate making compromises?

 The Toronto Arthouse Film Festival welcomes filmmakers who explore and develop new filmmaking conventions in their quest to realise their visions effectively on a limited budget.

-All screenings will take place at the Redwood Theatre, located in Toronto on October 7-11, 2019.
+All screenings will take place at the Fox Theatre in Toronto.

 The Toronto Arthouse Film Festival is an IMDB eligible film festival.
 This means that all selections and awards can be added to your IMDB film listing.

 The Toronto Arthouse Film Festival was featured in Hollywood North Magazine, Now Toronto, Daily Hive, Oye!, La Provincia, Civilnodrustvo, Cinema Italiano, IndiefilmTO, ToDoCanada, Cinema Clock, Curve Magazine, Screen Slate, ScreenWorks, Tribuna do Ceara, New Cinema School, and was named as one of Top 10 events (next to the Toronto International Film Festival, which was simultaneous) by BlogTO.